MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/geofencing.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-geofence-activate-reminders.png)

+## Configuration considerations
-## Create a custom geofence
+- Create a custom geofence

-**Field Service > Settings > Geofencing > Entity Configurations**
-- entity configuration
-- will have to create custom workflows by using our workflows as a template

-## Configuration
 - pro tip: to test breaking a geofence you can physically break the geofence by syncing your mobile app within the geofence, or as a system administrator you cna manually update lat/long in mobile audit table
-- - As part of this feature, latitude and longitude fields have been added to the bookable resource and are populated with the most recent location these could and should be added to the bookable resource form
+- As part of this feature, latitude and longitude fields have been added to the bookable resource and are populated with the most recent location these could and should be added to the bookable resource form

 ## Additional notes